rexa302/MS-DOS/README.md

 # License

-All files within this repo are released under the [MIT License]( https://en.wikipedia.org/wiki/MIT_License) as per the [LICENSE file](https://github.com/Microsoft/MS-DOS/blob/main/LICENSE) stored in the root of this repo.
+All files within this  are released under the [MIT License]( https://en.wikipedia.org/wiki/MIT_License) as per the [LICENSE file](https://github.com/Microsoft/MS-DOS/blob/main/LICENSE) stored in the root of this repo.

 # For historical reference